blackmud-dev/blackmud-site/images/readme.txt

 ### Races ###
 PLAYABLE RACES

+--- Mirlad ---
+Mirlad are the result of inter-breeding between elves and dwarves.
+They tend to be of dwarven height and of elven-build and have the thick course hair of dwarves.
+They have both the tensile strength of dwarven musculature and the agility of the elven frame.
+Roughly half of mirlad inherit the acute vision of their elven parent.

 --- Half Orc Description ---
 Half-orcs are a milder version of their orcish parent.
 They are usually born of human mothers and orcish fathers.
 Half-orc children born to orcish mothers, tend to have very short lives.
 Half-orcs for the most part appear as deformed humans.
 They often have broad, flat faces, jagged teeth, slightly grayish skin coloring and more body hair than a normal human.